availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

    1. Route geometry sent to OSRM Matching.

-1. OSRM Matching results enhanced by JOINing with OSM NetworkX MutliDiGraph
+1. OSRM Matching results enhanced by JOINing with OSM NetworkX [MutliDiGraph](https://networkx.org/documentation/stable/reference/classes/multidigraph.html)

    1. This enables further higher-level deductions in deciding map matchings.
-      1. As the network analysis capablities of this network analysis system are enhanced, those same capabilities can be used to improve map matching.
+      1. As the network analysis capabilities of this network analysis system are enhanced, those same capabilities can be used to improve map matching.

 1. OSMnx Simplified Network.